somatechlat/somafractalmemory/docs/PRODUCTION_READINESS.md

 ## 4. Expose API for developers (local dev only)

-- Use `kubectl port-forward` for a single machine: `kubectl -n soma port-forward svc/soma-memory-somafractalmemory 9595:9595`.
+- Use `kubectl port-forward` for a single machine: `kubectl -n soma-memory port-forward svc/soma-memory-somafractalmemory 9595:9595`.
 - Prefer the idempotent helper `./scripts/port_forward_api.sh start`; it wraps the port-forward in `nohup`, records the PID in `/tmp/port-forward-*.pid`, and frees the terminal while continuing to stream logs to `/tmp/port-forward-*.log`.